“Go back to where you came from.”

 Because you see, when you grow up in a small town in southern Ohio and how the fact that your appearance is different from most everyone else is brought to your attention on an almost daily basis, it is difficult to not think of yourself as a minority.
 To not be consciously aware of it most of your waking moments.

 But, I get it.
-With me at least, the husband is looking past my flat nose and the slight inner slant of my eyes to perceive who I am as a human being.
+With me at least, the husband is looking past my wide, flat nose and the slight inner slant of my eyes to perceive who I am as a human being.
 That’s nice.
 That’s love.

 But… this is the kicker.
 I am not your stereotypical Asian woman, and that’s because I didn’t grow up “Asian”.
 I am half Caucasian.
 I grew up with my white mother, my white stepfather, and my white grandmother in white rural America.
 Being a quiet, meek little girl who was good at math throughout my childhood is probably as “Asian” as I have ever been.